lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 Download a dataset after curating on Lightly.ai
 -----------------------------------------------
-You can download a dataset with a given tag from the Lighly platform using the following CLI command.
+You can download a dataset with a given tag from the Lightly platform using the following CLI command.
 The CLI provides you with two options.
 Either you download just a list or copy the files from the dataset into a new folder.
 The second option is very handy for quick prototyping.